build-on-aws/content/posts/how-to-build-scalable-multi-domain-IP-allow-listing-using-aws-alb-and-aws-waf/indes.md

 ![Associate the Web ACL with the frontend ALB](images/Screenshot-Associate-WebAcl-With-ALB.png)

 - Add the IP-Allow-Lists rule group to the Web ACL.
-The rule group will contain per domain rules for all the custome client domains/subdomains.
+The rule group will contain per domain rules for all the customer client domains/subdomains.

 ![Add the "IP-Allow-Lists" rule group to the Web ACL](images/Screenshot-Add-The-Allow-List-RuleGroup-ToTheAcl.png)